matthewmcdaniel/oracledb-opentelemetry-azure/labs/bicep/bicep.md

-# Creating an Autonomous Database using Bicep
+# Creating an Autonomous Database using Azure Infrastructure-as-Code tools

 ## Introduction

 There are many ways to provision an Autonomous Database@Azure: you can use the console for a seamless, new user friendly experience.
 For more experienced or those who are more DevOps inclined, you can use IaC (Infrastructure-as-code) tools to provision infrastructure through programming tools, such as the API, CLI, or Terraform.
-Azure offers a user-friendly language called Bicep, which acts as an alternative to
-ARM templates or Terraform, which can often be challenging to read.
+Additionally, Azure offers a user-friendly language called Bicep, which acts as an alternative to ARM templates or Terraform, which can often be challenging to read.

-In this workshop, you will use Bicep and Azure Resource Manager to provision an Oracle Autonomous Database@Azure.
+In this workshop, you will earn how to provision Oracle Autonomous Database using a variety of IaC tools.
 ## Documentation

 What is Bicep? - https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep